MacKentoch/reactNativeReduxFastStarter/README.md

 ### news
-- 16/05/2016
+- 18/09/2016
-  - update ReactNative to v0.25.1 (React v0.14.8)
+  - update ReactNative to v0.33.0
-  - update dependencies
-  - add eslint (*babel-eslint, plusgins...*)
+  - add `redux-logger` for development (*since so helpful*)
-  - redux connected components are now connected through a container (*not directly*)

 ### license